edvargas/study/awsStudy.md

     - Instance Store maximum amount of IO in EC2 instance, but it's something that you lose, ephemeral

+# AWS Elastic Load Balancer - ELB
+- Load Balances are servers that forward traffic to multiple servers (e.h., EC2 instances) downstream

+- Health Checks
+    - health Checks are crucial for Load Balancers
+    - They enable the load balancer to know if instances it forwards traffic to are available to reply to requests
+    - The health check is done on a port and a route(/heath is common)
+    - If t he response is not 200 (OK), then the instance is unhealthy

+- Types of load balancer on AWS
+    - Classic Load Balancer (v1 - old generation) - 2009 - CLB
+        - HTTP, HTTPS, TCP, SSL
+    - Application Load Balancer (v2 - new generation) - 2016 - ALB
+        - HTTP, HTTPS, WebSocket
+    - Network Load Balancer ( v2 - new generation) - 2017 - NLB
+        - TCP, TLS, UDP
+    - Gateway Load Balancer - 202 - GWLB
+        - Operates at layer 3 (Network layer) - IP Protocol

+    - Overall, it is recommended to use the newer generation load balancers as they provide more features
+    - Some load balancers can be setup as internal (private) or external (public) ELBs

+- Load Balancer Security Groups
+    - Load Balancer has the own Securty group
+    - For example, we can allow the users from anywhere access the Load Balancer, but the EC2 Instances only allow traffic comming only from the Load Balancer, because de EC2 Security Group will allow HTTP traffic only from the Load Balancer Security Group, this way linking Security Groups, for e.g. in images/img1

+- Application Load Balancer (v2) - ALB
+    - Application load balancers is Layer 7 (HTTP)

+    - Load Balancing to multiple HTTPS applications across machines (target groups)
+    - Load balancing to multiple applications on the same machine (ex: containers)
+    - Support for HTTP/2 and WebSocket
+    - Support redirects (from HTTP to HTTPS for example)

+    - Routing tables to different targe groups:
+        - Routing based on path in URL (example.com/users & example.com/posts)
+        - Routing based on hostname in URL (one.example.com & other.example.com)
+        - Routing based on Query String, Headers (example.com/users?id=123&order=false)
+    - ALB are a great fit for micro services & container-based application (example: Docker & Amazon ECS)
+    - Has a port mapping feature to redirect to a dynamic port in ECS
+    - Has a port mapping feature to redirect to a dynamic port in ECS

+    - Target Groups
+        - EC2 instances (can be managed by an Auto Scaling Groups) - GTTP
+        - ECS tasks (managed by ECS itself) - HTTP
+        - Lambda functions - HTTP request is translated into a JSON event
+        - IP Addresses - must be private IPs

+        - ALB can route to multiple target groups
+        - Health checks are at the target group level

+    - Good to Know
+        - Fixed hostname (XXX.region.elb.amazonaws.com)
+        - The application servers don't see the IP of the client directly
+            - The true IP of the client is inserted in the header X-Forwarded-For
+            - We can also get Pot (X-Forwarded-Port) and proto (X-Forwarded-Proto)

+- Network Load Balancer (v2) - NLB
+    - Network Load balancers (Layer 4) allow to:
+        - Forward TCP & UDP traffic to your instances
+        - Handle millions of request per second
+        - Less latency ~100 ms ( vs 400 ms for ALB)

+    - NLB has one static IP per AZ, and supports assigning Elastic IP (helpful for whitelisting specific IP)

+    - NLB are used for extreme performance, TCP or UDP traffic
+    - Not included in the AWS free tier

+    - NLB Target Groups
+        - EC2 instances
+        - IP Addresses - must be private IPs
+        - Application Load Balancer(yeah, an ALB)
+        - Health Checks support the TCP, HTTP and HTTPS Protocols

+# Annotations and doubts
 IOPS - I/O operations per second
 rack = hardware
 throutghput = taxa de transferencia

 Doubts:
 BYOL - Bring Your Own License?

+# Scalability and High Availability

+- Scalability means that an applications / system can handle greater loads by adapting
+- There are two kins of scalability
+    - Vertical Scalability
+        - Vertically scalability means increasing the size of the instance
+        - For example, your application runs on a t2.micro, scaling that applications vertically means running it on a t2.large
+        - Vertical scalability is very common for non distributed systems, such as a database
+        - RDS, ElastiCache are services that can scale vertically
+    - Horizontal Scalability (= elasticity)
+        - Horizontal Scalability means increasing the number of instances / systems for your application
+        - Horizontal scaling implies distributed systems
+        - This is very common for web applications / modern applications
+        - It's easy to horizontally scale thanks the cloud offerings such as Amazon EC2
+    - High Availability
+        - High Availability usualy goes hand in hand with horizontal scaling
+        - High availability means running your data applications / system in at least 2 data centers (== AZs)
+        - The goal of high availability is to survive a data center loss
+        - The high availability can be passive (for RDS Multi AZ for example)
+        - The high availability can be active (for horizontal scaling)
+- Scalability is linked but different to High Availability